 Symptoms vary with a brief psychotic disorder, and someone else might notice them before you realize that something is wrong.
 During an episode, you might experience:

-One-on-one psychotherapy sessions with Dr. Vanseia can help you process and understand your thoughts and behaviors.
+One-on-one psychotherapy sessions with Dr. Vansiea can help you process and understand your thoughts and behaviors.
 During psychotherapy, you can develop healthy coping mechanisms.
-Your regular visits allow Dr. Vanseia to check in with you and monitor your treatment.
+Your regular visits allow Dr. Vansiea to check in with you and monitor your treatment.

 Antipsychotic medications can reduce psychotic symptoms like hallucinations and delusions.
-Dr. Vanseia monitors you closely and can adjust your dosage if necessary.
+Dr. Vansiea monitors you closely and can adjust your dosage if necessary.

 A brief psychotic disorder can put you at a higher risk of depression.
-If you have symptoms of depression, Dr. Vanseia might add antidepressant medications to your treatment plan.
+If you have symptoms of depression, Dr. Vansiea might add antidepressant medications to your treatment plan.

 To get help managing a brief psychotic disorder, call Coping Nurse Practitioner in Psychiatry Services, or book an appointment online today.